 With so many different teeth whitening procedures available, it is hard to know which one to choose.
 To help with your decision, these are the benefits of at-home LED teeth whitening:

-- Affordable: Many at-home LED teeth whitening kits can be bought for under $100, making it much more affordable than in-office teeth whitening at your dentist.
-The Advance Whitening kits start from $49.
+Affordable: Many at-home LED teeth whitening kits can be bought for under $100, making it much more affordable than in-office teeth whitening at your dentist.
+The Advanced Whitening kits start from $49.